rust-lang/book/nostarch/chapter06.md

 `if let` syntax, which can be useful in situations where the `match` expression is a bit wordy.

-## Concise Control Flow with if let and let else
+## Concise Control Flow with if let

 The `if let` syntax lets you combine `if` and `let` into a less verbose way to handle values that match one pattern while ignoring the rest.
 Consider the